 Enrollment in all three projects is through the Veterans Law and Disability Benefits Clinic and Clinical Seminar.
 We ask enrolled students to express their preference for one of our three project areas.
 Students can also choose, however, to work across two projects if that option is attractive to them.
 We fully expect to be able to honor each student’s first preference for working in a particular project.
 This page is about the Veterans Justice Project.
 Please scroll down to learn more.

 About the work of the Veterans Justice Project:

-In the Veterans Benefits Project, students represent veterans and family members in administrative and court appeals to challenge denials of federal and state veterans benefits.
+In the Veterans Justice Project, students represent veterans and family members in administrative and court appeals to challenge denials of federal and state veterans benefits.
 To this end, students regularly practice before the U.S. Court of Appeals for Veterans Claims.
 The Court has a student practice rule that permits students to participate fully in appeals.

 Students also represent veterans in petitions and appeals seeking an upgrade of military discharge status or correction of military records.

 Through the Clinic, students have numerous lawyering opportunities, including client and witness interviewing, legal research and writing, client counseling, negotiation, motion practice, evidentiary hearings involving opening statements, witness examination, and closing arguments, and appellate oral argument.